BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 - Player 3: "pass"
 - END (Player 3 wins the bid with a counter.)

-Player 3 bids with prize, others pass and then counter:
+Player 3 bids with bonus, others pass and then counter:
 - Player 1: "pass"
 - Player 2: "pass"
-- Player 3: "three absolute"
+- Player 3: "three grand pointe"
-- Player 1: "contra on the three and the absolute"
+- Player 1: "contra on the three and the grand pointe"
 - Player 2: "pass"
 - Player 3: "pass"
 - END (Player 3 playes for double stakes on both items.)